-Apart from the resolution, the video also needs to have a bitrate set.
-The bitrate is the amount of bits that are transferred over a period of time, usually seconds.
+Apart from the resolution, the video also needs to have a bitrate setting.
+The bitrate is the number of bits that are transferred over a period of time, usually seconds.
 Whilst there isn’t one best bitrate for each resolution, here are the recommended settings:

 Tips for choosing the right bitrate:

 Used bitrate depends on the content of the video.
 For instance, if you are streaming a sports event like car races with a lot of movement, it is better to choose a higher bitrate, whereas a talk show with relatively static shots can use the lower end of the bitrates shown above.

 Another factor is your internet connection.
 It is recommended that your bitrate doesn’t exceed 50% of your overall bandwidth.
 It would help if you also close other programs/applications that use up your bandwidth, especially when streaming from your own computer at home.